matatk/agrip/audioquake/manuals/user-manual-part06.md

 ### Aliases

 As mentioned above, aliases exist to provide human-readable equivalents to the commands *Quake* actually uses.
-You don't need to edit this section – it is maintained by us for each release.
+You don't need to edit this section&mdash;it is maintained by us for each release.
 It only exists to make configuration easier.